Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 Head to Fantasyland for the Seven Dwarfs Mine Train.

 This roller coaster is a tamer than other roller coasters at Disney World, but still lots of fun with whips and turns.
-Riders must be at least 3′ 2″ to ride Seven Dwarfs Mine Train.
+Guests must be at least 3′ 2″ to ride Seven Dwarfs Mine Train.

 Last up is Big Thunder Mountain Railroad in Frontierland.

 This Western-themed roller coaster is a classic Disney park ride that is also located at Disneyland, Disneyland Paris, and Tokyo Disneyland.
-Riders must be at least 3′ 4″ to ride Big Thunder Mountain Railroad.
+Guests must be at least 3′ 4″ to ride Big Thunder Mountain Railroad.

 Upcoming roller coaster at Magic Kingdom